vmsaif/hosting-a-resume-on-gitHub-pages/README.md

 - [GitHub Pages Documentation](https://docs.github.com/en/pages)

 ## Authors and Acknowledgments
-This README was created by Saif Mahmud.
-The theme used in the resume is Jekyll slate@v0.2.0 found [here](https://github.com/pages-themes/slate).
+This README was created by Saif Mahmud and peer reviewed by Aditya Kashyap.
+The theme used in the resume is Jekyll `slate@v0.2.0` found [here](https://github.com/pages-themes/slate).

 ## FAQs
 Q. Can I edit my resume after I have hosted it on GitHub Pages?